-India’s GDP is a function of its export of Information Technology to the Western world, let us acknowledge it far and loud, for once.
+India’s GDP is a function of its export of Information Technology to the Western world.
+Let us acknowledge it far and loud, for once.
 There are brilliant codes written, genius software developed, in large numbers, literally every day.
-Tonnes of money is spent on the research and development of each of this software and hence, there is a major need to safeguard these intellectual properties – yes, they are that! – which drive India’s growth in more ways than one.
+Tonnes of money is spent on the research and development of each of this software, and hence, there is a major need to safeguard these intellectual properties – yes, they are that! – which drives India’s growth in more ways than one.

-It is still easy to define the functionality that is required by the customer, and if you have the required coding skills, you can even build a programme that fulfills the desired functionality, but – and there is a big but here – the area that has to be protected by a patent lies somewhere in between.
+It is still easy to define the functionality that the customer requires.
+If you have the required coding skills, you can even build a program that fulfills the desired functionality, but – and there is a big but here – the area that has to be protected by a patent lies somewhere in between.
 It lies midway between the functionality that is desired and the code that is written to achieve it.
-This makes defining it all very difficult, especially for those who are new to the area of patenting.
+This makes defining it all very difficult, especially for those new to the area of patents.

-“How to patent a software” is a hot question amongst many tech entrepreneurs in India, and in this day and age, when our country is undergoing a major entrepreneurial boom, we need a convincing answer to that question.
+“How to patent software” is a hot question amongst many tech entrepreneurs in India.
+In this day and age, when our country is undergoing a major entrepreneurial boom, we need a convincing answer to that question.

-To put it in simple words, a software can be patented in India but it might not always be permitted.
+To put it in simple words, the software can be patented in India, but it might not always be permitted.

 Where Does India Stand On Patenting Software

-In India, there was a clause proposed to include software patents way back in 2005 but the honorable Parliament of India rejected it.
-A common argument given in this regard is that software patenting form for minor inventions.
-So, as the argument goes, an invention that can be easily and individually replicated by many others should not be granted since it will only work to decelerate the progress of the field concerned.
+In India, a clause was proposed to include software patents way back in 2005, but the honorable Parliament of India rejected it.
+A common argument given in this regard is that software patenting forms for minor inventions.
+So, as the argument goes, an invention that many others can easily and individually replicate should not be granted since it will only work to decelerate the progress of the field concerned.

 Why Does The Indian Patent Office Reject Most Applications?

-Section 3(K) of the Indian Patents Act, 1970 reads that “mathematical or business method or a computer program per se or algorithms” do not fall under the category of items that can be patented in India.
+Section 3(K) of the Indian Patents Act, 1970 reads that “mathematical or business method or a computer program per se or algorithms” do not fall under the category of items patented in India.

-Therefore, keeping the law of our land in mind, the Patent Office duly rejects the majority of the applications even though they may be high on innovation, fortunately, or unfortunately.
+Therefore, keeping the law of our land in mind, the Patent Office duly rejects most of the applications even though they may be high on innovation, fortunately or unfortunately.

 Is There A Way Around It?

 Yes!
 There is a workaround.
 If you go through the Manual of Patent Office Practice and Procedure pedantically, it states that not all computer programs fall under the category which cannot be patented in India.
-Hence, there are some kinds of software that can indeed be patented in India.
+Hence, some kinds of software can indeed be patented in India.

 How To Safeguard Your Software In India Then?